U.S. warns Russia against interfering with Western politics

-He did not elaborate on what Russia might be attempting to do or whether he was referring to hacking attacks on Democratic Party organizations in the run-up to the U.S. election on Nov.
-8, some of which officials and cyber security experts have blamed on hackers working for Russia's government.
+Carter's remarks follow hacking attacks on Democratic Party organisations in the run-up to the U.S. election on Nov.
+8, some of which U.S. officials and cyber security experts have blamed on hackers working for the Russian government.

+Democratic presidential candidate Hillary Clinton has blamed Russia and expressed concern about possible Russian interference in the election.

 The Kremlin has denied involvement in the hacks.